 Professor Steven Bender recognized for teaching and service

-(Jan.
-10, 2014) Professor Steven Bender, a widely published author and a national academic leader on immigration law and policy, received the Clyde Ferguson Award from the Minority Groups Section of the Association of American Law Schools at the annual AALS annual meeting in New York City in early January.
+Professor Steven Bender, a widely published author and a national academic leader on immigration law and policy, will receive the Clyde Ferguson Award from the Minority Groups Section of the Association of American Law Schools.

 The C. Clyde Ferguson, Jr. Award is granted to an outstanding law teacher who, in the course of a career, has achieved excellence in public service, teaching, and scholarship.
 The Ferguson Award is particularly aimed at law teachers who have provided support, encouragement and mentoring to colleagues, students, and aspiring legal educators.
 Dean Annette Clark and many of Bender's faculty colleagues attended the awards presentation.